This instruction is for Developers and others operating in “Developer” Mode.

 And click on “Embed Form”:

-Once you’ve embedded the form and activated it, the form is ready for use!
+Once you’ve embedded the form and activated it, the form is ready to use!

-If your client wants you to edit any part of the form, such as add a new field or change a field’s label, make sure that you are in their account and click on the form name, in this example, “Test Form” and the form builder will open.
-Once the form builder is open, you make the necessary changes.
+If your client wants you to edit any part of the form, such as add a new field or change a field’s label, make sure that you have “switched” into their account (See Step 3), then click on the form name.
+In this example, click on the form titled “Test Form” and the form builder will open.
+Once the form builder is open, you can make the necessary changes.

 If your client wants to change form settings, such as add or edit a print template, adjust email notifications and others, you can access these settings from “Form Settings”, see the screenshot just below: